 If you are dissatisfied with a condition of approval or a decision to refuse your application, there may be a right to apply for a review of the decision.
 The application for review must be lodged with the State Administrative Tribunal within 28 days of the decision date, with a copy of the application provided to the Shire.

 The application for review must be lodged with the State Administrative Tribunal within 28 days of the decision date, with a copy of the application provided to the Shire.

 Each DAP consists of five panel members, three being specialist members and two local government councillors.

-As an outcome of recent planning reforms, planning applications for proposed development with a value over $ 10 million dollars is assessed and determined by the Metropolitan South West Development Assessment Panel (DAP).
-In circumstances where applications have a value of between $ 2 million and $ 10 million, applicants are able to choose whether the application is to be assessed and determined by the DAP or by Council or the Shire (under delegated authority).
-Applications with a value below $ 2 million are assessed and determined by Council or the Shire (under delegated authority).
+As an outcome of recent planning reforms, planning applications for proposed development with a value over $10 million dollars is assessed and determined by the Metropolitan South West Development Assessment Panel (DAP).
+In circumstances where applications have a value of between $2 million and $10 million dollars, applicants are able to choose whether the application is to be assessed and determined by the DAP or by Council or the Shire (under delegated authority).

 Previous agendas and minutes are available to download here.